dasdata/UI-Match/README.md

 ## Disclamer

-This tool was built with OpenAI's amazing ChatGPT so please your common sense before jump into conclusions.
+This tool was built with OpenAI's amazing ChatGPT, so please use your common sense before jump into conclusions.

 ## License